Read our 2020 Report Card for Johnson.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Johnson is shown as a purple triangle. (analysis methodology)
+Johnson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Eddie Johnson sits on the following committees:

-Johnson was the primary sponsor of 4 bills that were enacted:
+Johnson was the primary sponsor of 9 bills that were enacted.
+The most recent include:

 - H.R.
 919 (111th): Veterans’ Medical Personnel Recruitment and Retention Act of 2009

 - H.R.
 4561 (109th): To designate the facility of the United States Postal Service located at 8624 Ferguson Road in Dallas, Texas, as the “Francisco `Pancho’ Medrano Post Office Building”.

 Does 9 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.